shiwentao00/Graphsite-classifier/docs/data.md

 ## GraphSite Classifier Dataset
-The dataset has 51677 pockets clustered into 1301 clusters.
+The original dataset has 51677 pockets clustered into 1301 clusters.

 |  | small (1-29) | middle (30-199) | large (200-999)| super-large (1000-)|
 | --- | --- | --- | --- | --- |